jarplace/jarplace.github.io/docs/repositories.md

 # jarplace repo delete

 Deletes the repository after confirmation.
-Note, that this operation can not ber reverted!
+Note, that this operation can not be reverted!